-English grammar lessons for kids—I cannot stress how important these foundational lessons are.
+English grammar lessons for kids—I cannot stress how important these foundational grammar lessons are.

 I approach grammar lessons with students of all ages with my experience (naturally).
 I have taught grades 6-12, hold a master’s degree in English, and wrote a grammar book.
 Plus, I’ve raised three of my personal children past elementary school, experiencing three very different students studying grammar.